 Now she rests in the arms of Jesus in her forever home.
 Where she will remain "forever pure and innocent," just as her name means.

-God gave me the most precious gift I've ever received in Lily Katherine's LIFE.
+God gave me the most precious gift I've ever received in Lily Katherine's life (besides salvation).
 Just as people give flowers to those they care about as a symbol of love, God gave me a little flower named Lily to show His love for me.
 Yet another reason I believe why He chose for her name to be Lily.

 March 16, 2010 was the day I gave birth to my first-born child.
 Though she is not here to celebrate with us, she is worth being celebrated each year on her special day.
 She is a real little girl who was really born.
 Each year, as March 16 rolls around yet again, I will wonder who Lily might have become.
 A part of me will see her as whatever age she'd be had she lived.
 I will wonder what she would have looked like, what she would enjoy, and all that her full life could have held.
 Yet another part of me will forever see her as my baby daughter.

 Somehow in the midst of all my wonderings and imaginings of who she might have become, He whispers peace to my heart and gives the gentle assurance that she was never meant to be a little girl of this world.
 She was called to a higher purpose, a Heavenly one, and she is called to be my daughter of Heaven.
 I am called to mother her legacy from Earth.
 But, I am a mere human, a mother, who misses the precious baby... the little girl... the teenager... the grown woman with babies of her own.
 I cry because of how much I miss her, yet I smile even through the tears because I am thankful I was given the gift of carrying her and knowing her at all.

 What can I possibly say that I have not already said or written?
 Some things are worth repeating a thousand times... like I love Lily more than words could ever describe and mothering her has been the hardest thing I've ever done.
 But it has also been the most rewarding and beautiful honor of my life.